botheredbybees/m2html/readme.md

 Guillaume's code was a really good starting point

+## Changes in a nutshell
+** The differences between this code and the original artefact.tk package **

+I've added a little bit of functionality and fixed a couple of minor bugs in m2html.m

+I've also added a bunch of code to private/mfileparse.m to accomodate the comment style quirks of my particular code base.
+If you're hoping to use this on a normally commented matlab project you would be better off overwriting this with the original version (saved as private/mfileparse.original)

+I've also added a bootstrap 3 based html5 template called bbb

 ## Quick Start
 After cloning/downloading and unzipping (say to C:\matlab\m2html) Start MATLAB and add m2html in your MATLAB path: